 |Panasonic FZ2500 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||..||..||..||..|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the TL2 provides a higher video resolution than the X100F.
 It can shoot video footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X100F has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the TL2 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Leica TL2 and Fujifilm X100F in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Leica TL2 and Fujifilm X100F along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Leica TL2 (⇒ rgt)||no||no||3.7||1230||fixed||YES||4000||7.0||no||no|